Integrating Services

 30s |

-Tell the engine to wait before proceeding to the next step. |
+Hold off before starting the next step. |

 Dispatched-Log |